mrvollger/mrvollger.github.io/index.md

 ## Education

-- 2016--Present		Ph.D Candidate in Genome Sciences at University of Washington
+- 2016--2021		Ph.D in Genome Sciences at University of Washington
 - 2011--2015		B.S.E Computer Science at Princeton University